lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 .. literalinclude:: examples/null-travis.yml
   :language: yaml

-Once the Travis script has been written and pushed to GitHub, new pull requests will automatically run the Travis checks without any further configuration and the results of the Travis checks will be visible in the "Checks" tab of the pull request on GitHub.
+Once the Travis script has been written, pushed to GitHub, and ultimately merged to ``master``, new pull requests will automatically run the Travis checks without any further configuration and the results of the Travis checks will be visible in the "Checks" tab of the pull request on GitHub.

 When the first job completes you can return to the branches settings page on GitHub.
 Now you will see that the ``master`` branch is listed along with an EDIT button.